 It is important to remember to enter all co-authors.
 Failure to do so means they will be excluded from the author index in the conference program booklet and in the proceedings.

 Once the author information is complete, clicking “Return to Abstract List,” will allow you to print, edit, or withdraw the abstract.
 You can log in to SPMS and make changes to your abstract and author information at any time, except for a two week period following the deadline, during which time the working group conveners will be reviewing abstracts for acceptance and selection for oral presentations.

 Notification of Acceptance

-Notification of the acceptance of contributions for presentation at the Workshop will be made to all primary/submitting authors by late April.
+Notification of the acceptance of contributions for presentation at the Workshop will be made to all primary/submitting authors by late June or early July.